-Picking out windows for the basement presents some unique challenges.
-You might be looking for an egress window, you might be looking for extra peace of mind, or maybe you’re after a window that can withstand damp conditions found near the ground?
+Picking out windows for the basement or cellar presents some unique challenges.
+Maybe you’re looking for a window that can handle the damp conditions near the ground, maybe you’re thinking about improving safety and security, maybe you just want an economical option for this secondary space.
 Whatever your priorities, we can point you in the direction of a good basement window.

 If you’re looking to replace an existing basement window, consider awning or gliding windows.
 Both work well when there isn’t a lot of above-ground space due to their shapes, and a gliding window is available in sizes large enough to meet egress requirements.